Usage

 Body 'Mars' not supported, assuming default Vsw value of 400.0 km/s.

 Note again that by default all coordinates are given in Carrington coordinates (as indicated in the column titles).
-To have this data in Stoneyhurst coordinates, define the coord_sys
+To have this data in Stonyhurst coordinates, define the coord_sys when initilizing SolarMACH:

 df = sm4a.coord_table